vmware/versatile-data-kit/specs/vep-1493-vault-integration/README.md

 ## Motivation

-Some data jobs need to use secrets in order to connect to third party systems by providing user credentials or tokens - currently these secrets are stored in data jobs properties, which in turn are stored in plain text in the configured Control Service Data Base.
+* Some data jobs need to use secrets in order to connect to third party systems by providing user credentials or tokens - currently these secrets are stored in data jobs properties, which in turn are stored in plain text in the configured Control Service DataBase.
 This enhancement will allow users to securely store secrets/passwords/credentials/tokens/data into a vault.
+* Compliance: Storing sensitive information such as credentials, tokens, or API keys in plaintext may lead to non-compliance with certain industry standards or regulations, such as GDPR, HIPAA.
+Without it, VDK would be hard to be certified to store or process restricted type of data.
+* Risk reduction: Storing secrets in plaintext increases the risk of unauthorized access and potential data breaches.
+This is severely mitigated by services like Vault .

 ## Requirements and goals

 Goals:
-- provide the ability to optionally configure a Vault instance in the Control Service for storing secrets
+* provide the ability to optionally configure a Vault instance in the Control Service for storing secrets
-- change the APIs and SDK so that users can set and retrieve secrets and data jobs can use them during runtime
+* change the APIs and SDK so that users can set and retrieve secrets and data jobs can use them during runtime

 Non-Goals:
-- automatic provisioning of a Vault instance as part of the VDK-CS installation
+* automatic provisioning of a Vault instance as part of the VDK-CS installation
-- automatic migration of existing secrets to Vault
+* automatic migration of existing secrets to Vault

 ## High-level design

 In order to implement the proposed change, we should make the following changes - highlighted in the diagram below:
-- provide the ability to optionally configure a Vault instance in the Control Service for storing secrets
+* provide the ability to optionally configure a Vault instance in the Control Service for storing secrets
-- change the CS to store properties marked as secret into the configured Vault
+* change the CS to store properties marked as secret into the configured Vault
-- enhance vdk-sdk to allow for users to store secrets for their data jobs
+* enhance vdk cli to allow for users to store secrets for their data jobs
-- during runtime, data jobs can retrieve the secrets
+* during runtime, data jobs can retrieve/store/update the secrets

 ![high_level_design.png](diagrams/high_level_design.png)